Pravargav/Amadeus/English/sentences.md

 -> He ran fast to catch the train.

--> The stitching of my trousers has come off.

--> Take off your shoes./He took off his jacket.(Removing something)

 -> He jumped off the table./She fell off the bike.(Movement from a surface - top → down)

 -> The plane - flew over the building/ - is above the building.